MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 The best way to learn [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] is by doing, so here are some tips on getting started:

+- Start with the in-the-box demo.
+CONTENT AND SCREEN SHOTS TO COME.

-1. Use the Example Guide:
+- Use the Example Guide:

     - We have included an Example Guide that you can use to learn about [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 It walks you through common workflows and features, provides tips and tricks for great guide creation, and helps you get up to speed by doing.